Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Source: MEXT Survey on full-time equivalent data at universities, etc., FY 2008 (summary)

-In the area of "research human resources," many academia felt constrained by the "human" aspect, such as the lack of master's and doctoral students and young researchers, but it was pointed out that the number of young researchers has a significant relationship to excellent research activities.
+In the "research human resources" category, many academia felt constrained by the "human" aspect, such as a lack of master's and doctoral students and young researchers, but it has been pointed out that the number of young researchers has a significant relationship with excellent research activities.
 The National Institute of Science and Technology Policy (now the National Institute of Science and Technology Policy) has surveyed the characteristics of research activities that have produced excellent results*8 and profiled top researchers*9.
-According to the survey, more than 70% of top researchers are affiliated with universities, and the average age is 39.9 years old, with more than half of them under 40 years old, indicating that there are relatively many "young" top researchers.
-The survey also pointed out the importance of overseas experience in fostering excellent researchers, as 27% of the respondents had post-doctoral experience and 37% had overseas work experience, with the majority of the former group having had post-doctoral experience overseas.
+According to the survey, more than 70% of top researchers are affiliated with universities, and the average age is 39.9 years old, with more than half of them under 40 years old.
+The fact that the majority of the former group had overseas post-doctoral experience (27%) and 37% had overseas work experience (37%) also points to the importance of overseas experience in fostering excellent researchers.

-Figure 9 shows the number and composition of university main faculty by age group.
-It should be noted that these figures are the result of the Statistical Survey of School Teachers*10 and represent the number of full-time faculty members.
+Figure 9 shows the number and composition of full-time university faculty members by age group.
+It should be noted that these figures are the result of the School Teachers' Statistical Survey*10 and represent the number of full-time faculty members.
 As can be understood from the list, while the number of faculty members aged 40 and above has been increasing over time, the number of young faculty members under 40 has shown a flat trend in the mid-40,000 since the 1980s, and has been declining since the 2010s.
 In terms of composition, the percentage of young faculty under 40 has consistently declined, falling from 48.1% in 1971 to less than half of the total to 22.1% in 2019.

 Figure 9 Trends in the number and composition of full-time university faculty members by age group